-You probably picked up on it by now: at Loveleaf Co., we’re all about saving time and money while eating well.
+You probably picked up on it by now: I’m all about saving time and money while eating well.
 In just a few weekend hours (or less!), you can set yourself up with a week of seriously delicious salads, ready to grab and go.

-For glass containers, we recommend these Glasslock meal prep containers.
+For glass containers, I recommend these Glasslock meal prep containers.
 They are airtight, leak-proof, BPA-free, dishwasher/microwave/oven safe, easily fit into a lunchbox, and stack nicely in the fridge.
-Since these containers are horizontal, we recommend packing your dressing separately in containers like these.
+Since these containers are horizontal, I recommend packing your dressing separately in something like these dressing containers.
 Keeping the dressing from touching the greens is the key to keeping your salad crisp.

 To move quickly through this process, get everything ready.
 Chop your veggies, batch-cook some proteins and grains, and prep your salad greens.